Are you ready to question everything you’ve been taught about mental health? Liberation starts here…

 Psychology and psychiatry has a racist and colonial past that stretches into the present-day and perpetuates horrific acts of violence on racialised communities.
 Without a critical approach that challenges our understanding of mental illness, and the role that oppression plays in mental distress, therapists become complicit in causing and maintaining systemic violence.
 Liberatory practice questions the colonial lens through which therapy is taught, the power differential in the therapeutic relationship and the limitations of Western therapy compared to indigenous and community-based ways of healing.
 It’s an unshakable commitment to disrupt and unlearn.

-Decolonial and anti-oppressive supervision
+Decolonial and justice-informed supervision

 Training and consultancy